YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 #### Bidirectional GRUs

-Bidirectional RNN Mikolov 2010
+R-Net uses multiple bidirectional GRUs.
+The common way of implementing BiRNN is to take two copies of the same network (without sharing the weights) and then concatenate the hidden states to produce the output.
+One can take the sum of the vectors instead of concatenation, but concatenation seems to be more popular (that's the default version of [Bidirectional layer](https://keras.io/layers/wrappers/) in Keras).

 #### Dropout

 The report indicates that dropout is applied "between layers with a dropout rate of 0.2".
 We have applied dropout [before each of the three layers](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L85) of BiGRUs of both encoders, at the [outputs of both encoders](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L87), right [after QuestionAttnGRU](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L103), [after SelfAttnGRU](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L112) and [after QuestionPooling](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L119) layer.
 We are not sure that this is exactly what the authors did.

 One more implementation detail related to dropout is related to the way it is applied on the passage and question representation matrices.
 The rows of these matrices correspond to different words and the "vanilla" dropout will apply different masks on different words.
 But it is a common trick to apply the same mask at each "timestep", i.e. each word.
-That's how dropout is implemented **TODO: link** in recurrent layers in Keras.
+That's how dropout is implemented in [recurrent layers in Keras](https://github.com/fchollet/keras/blob/master/keras/layers/recurrent.py#L15).
 The report doesn't discuss these details.

 #### Weight sharing